-✓ After a Wildfire Immediately check the roof and exterior, put out any fires, sparks or embers (if accessible and safe).
+~ After a Wildfire Immediately check the roof, attic and exterior, put out any fires, sparks or embers (if accessible and safe).
 If there is no power, check to make sure the main breaker is on.
 Fires may cause breakers to trip.
-If the breakers are on and power is still not available, contact the utility company.
-ALWAYS contact 911 if any danger is perceived upon re-entry and contact local experts before finally moving back in. ✓ Your Employees Train your employees in general fire safety, especially for tasks with a high fire risk, such as welding and cutting, fueling vehicles, working with flammable liquids, etc. Teach employees about the importance of good housekeeping and grounds maintenance in preventing and controlling fires.
+If the breakers are and power is still not available, contact the utility company.
+Ensure emergency generator is running.
+If a rental generator is t be used, confirm delivery of rental generator and connect it to the generator power connection.
+ALWAYS contact 911 if any danger is perceived upon re-entry and contact local experts before finally moving back in.

+✓ Your Employees Train your employees in general fire safety, especially for tasks with a high fire risk, such as welding and cutting, fueling vehicles, working with flammable liquids, etc. Also, train employees on the site wildfire emergency response plan and their roles in the plan.
+Teach employees about the importance of good housekeeping and grounds maintenance in preventing and controlling fires.
 Have an adequate number of appropriate fire extinguishers and maintain them properly.
 Train key employees in when and how to use fire extinguishers.
 Consider when and how to evacuate employees if a wildfire threatens.
 Establish an evacuation plan and keep it up to date.
 Hold evacuation drills regularly so all employees will know who is in charge and so that they become familiar with evacuation routes and routines.
 Make sure all employees can get out of the building, find shelter and communicate with a responsible person.
 Plan primary and secondary exits from your buildings.
 Consider how employees will escape if doors or windows are blocked by an exterior fire.
 Plan two evacuation routes out of your neighborhood.
 Consider how employees will evacuate on foot if roads are closed or impossible to use, such as if they are blocked by emergency personnel.
 Remember that ponds, lakes, rivers, and landscaping or swimming pools can serve as safety zones.
 Keep appropriate emergency supplies on hand, including flashlights, battery-powered portable radio, extra batteries, first-aid kit, manual can opener, non-perishable foods and bottled water.
 If designated employees will be working to protect the property, have appropriate clothing available, such as work boots and gloves, personal protective equipment and sturdy work clothes.
 Teach employees about wildfire risks and preparedness.
-Provide information to help employees protect their homes, too.
-If you are located in a wildfire area, consider advising employees to keep personal disaster supplies and copies of important documents at work in case they need to evacuate from work without being able to get home.
+Provide information to help employees protect their homes, too If you are located in a wildfire area, consider advising employees to keep personal disaster supplies and copies of important documents at work in case they need to evacuate from work without being able to get home.